LarissaMorrell/vintner/README.md

 # Vintner #

 This is a [Thinkful](https://www.thinkful.com) end of course portfolio project for React web development.
-Visit (http://vintner.netlify.com).
+This is the front end repository for the Vintner app.
+To view the back end repository [click here](https://github.com/LarissaMorrell/vintner-server).
+Visit the live app at (http://vintner.netlify.com).

 ### What is it? ###
 Vintner was designed to help the average person select the best adult beverage available.
 Users are able to read and write reviews of drinks from local breweries, wineries, cideries, meaderies, and distilleries.